 The Irrawaddy dolphin population once numbered around 1,000 in this area, but after being hunted for their oils during the civil war there are now thought to be only 70 left.

 2. See baby turtles hatch in Con Dao

 The Con Dao Islands are a tiny pocket of paradise just an hour’s flight from Ho Chi Minh City.
 Most of the islands in the archipelago have national park status, and on the main island there is a protected breeding site where visitors can watch as hawksbill and green turtles inch their way up the beach to lay their eggs.

 N.B.
 The nesting season is from April to September.

-One of the most exciting, hands-on wildlife experiences to enjoy in Southeast Asia is a meeting with the largest land animal in the world: the elephant.
+One of the most exciting wildlife experiences to enjoy in Southeast Asia is a meeting with the largest land animal in the world: the elephant.
 We have three favourite elephant sanctuaries where you can rest assured that the elephants are happy, healthy and well looked-after.

-In Mondulkiri, Cambodia, the Walking with Elephants Project exists to provide a home for retired working elephants – as well as to protect the natural habitat of the country’s few remaining wild elephants.
+In Cambodia, the Mondulkiri Project exists to provide a home for retired working elephants – as well as to protect the natural habitat of the country’s few remaining wild elephants.

-In Laos, meanwhile, animal-lovers can head to the Elephant Village, a conservation project 40 minutes from Luang Prabang, or the Sayaboury Elephant Conservation Centre, which is supported by the non-profit charity ElefantAsia.
-Feed, ride, wash, and learn about these amazing animals while helping to support conservation efforts!
+In Laos, meanwhile, animal-lovers can head to Mandalao, a conservation project 30 minutes from Luang Prabang, or the Sayaboury Elephant Conservation Centre, which is supported by the non-profit charity ElefantAsia.
+Feed, wash, and learn about these amazing animals while helping to support conservation efforts.

 Last but not least, Southeast Asia has an incredible array of underwater life – and you can get up close and personal with it on a scuba diving trip to the magnificent reefs surrounding Vietnam.
-Our favourite spots for snorkelling and scuba are found at Nha Trang in central Vietnam, and the Con Dao Islands.
+Our favourite spots for snorkelling and scuba are found at Ninh Van Bay and the Con Dao Islands.